A canker sore, or aphthous ulcer, is a lesion that develops in the soft tissues that line the inside of the mouth, gums, and inner lips.

 A major canker sore can take several weeks or months to heal.

 Herpetiform canker sores occur when a cluster of pinpoint ulcers fuse, forming one large, irregularly shaped lesion.
-This is the rarest form, accounting for 5–10% of all canker sore diagnoses.
+This is the rarest form, accounting for

 A doctor can diagnose a canker sore based on a physical exam.
 They may also ask about a person’s current symptoms and whether they have a history of mouth sores, nutritional deficiencies, or other canker-sore risk factors.